Homotopy theory with *categories: Infinity-categorical -orbits

 We now assume that $\cC$ belongs to the list

-\begin{rem} We must exclude the pre-$C^{*}$-category cases since we do not know that the corresponding model categories are combinatorial. \hB \end{rem} The relative category $(\cC,W)$ extends to a combinatorial model category (Theorem \ref{fioweofefewfwf} and Remark \ref{dgiowefwefewfewf}) in which all objects are cofibrant and fibrant.
+\begin{remark} We must exclude the pre-$C^{*}$-category cases since we do not know that the corresponding model categories are combinatorial. \hB \end{remark} The relative category $(\cC,W)$ extends to a combinatorial model category (Theorem \ref{fioweofefewfwf} and Remark \ref{dgiowefwefewfewf}) in which all objects are cofibrant and fibrant.
 Consequently the projective model category structure on $\Fun(BG,\cC)$ exists and Proposition \ref{ijwoiffewfewfewfewf1111} applies to $(\cC,W)$.

-Recall the Definition \ref{fewoihfiweiofjwefoiewfewfewf} of the groupoid $\tilde G$.
+Recall the Definition \ref{fewoihfiweiofjwefoiewfewfewf} of the arrow category $\tilde G$ of $G$.
 Furthermore recall the Convention \ref{fwerifhiwefewfewf} concerning the usage of $\sharp$.
 We consider the functor

-together with the transformation $L\to \id_{\Fun(BG,\cC)}$ induced by the morphism of $G$-groupoids $\tilde G\to *$. \begin{lem} The functor $L$ together with the transformation $L\to \id_{\Fun(BG,\cC)}$ is a cofibrant replacement functor for the projective model category structure on $\Fun(BG,\cC)$. \end{lem} \begin{proof} Since $\tilde G\to \id$ is an (non-equivariant) equivalence of groupoids and for every object $\bD$ in $ \Fun( BG,\cC)$ the functor $\bD\sharp -$ from groupoids to $\cC$ preserves unitary equivalences (see the proof of Lemma \ref{reiofweiofweewf}), the morphism $\bD\sharp \tilde G\to \bD$ is a weak equivalence.
+together with the transformation $L\to \id_{\Fun(BG,\cC)}$ induced by the morphism of $G$-groupoids $\tilde G\to *$. \begin{lem} The functor $L$ together with the transformation $L\to \id_{\Fun(BG,\cC)}$ is a cofibrant replacement functor for the projective model category structure on $\Fun(BG,\cC)$. \end{lem} \begin{proof} Since $\tilde G\to \id$ is an (non-equivariant) equivalence of groupoids and for every object $\bD$ in $ \Fun( BG,\cC)$ the functor $\bD\sharp -$ from groupoids to $\cC$ preserves (marked) unitary equivalences (see the proof of Lemma \ref{reiofweiofweewf}), the morphism $\bD\sharp \tilde G\to \bD$ is a weak equivalence.
 We must show that $L(\bD)$ is cofibrant.
 To this end we consider the lifting problem

 where $f$ is a trivial fibration in $\cC$.
 Since $f$ is surjective on objects we can find an inverse equivalence (possibly non-equivariant) $g:\bB\to \bA$ for $f$ such that $f\circ g=\id_{\bB}$.
 The map $\bD\sharp \{1\}\stackrel{u_{|\bD\sharp \{1\}}}{\to} \bB\stackrel{g}{\to }\bA$ can uniquely be extended to an equivariant morphism $c$ which is the desired lift. \end{proof}